-Isa Rojas is an energetic creative with a passion for environmental relations.
+Isa Rojas is an energetic and creative person with a passion for the environment.
 Isa’s love of the natural world stems from her time spent as a child living in New England.
 After studying Natural Resource Management and GIS at the University of Vermont.
 Isa wanted to live in a space the echoed her core values of environmental activism and community development.
 After moving to Portland Isa became active in many nonprofits such as Bark, and Latino Network.
-Isa enjoys hikes in the high desert, foraging, and exploring Portland’s many coffee shops to read.
+Isa enjoys hikes in the high desert, foraging, and exploring Portland’s many coffee shops.